 IV.
 Personal Work Spaces, Distancing and Hand Hygiene

 Please remember to keep at least six feet of personal distance between yourself and others while in work spaces.
 Daily cleaning of your personal work area is also appreciated.
-In addition to normal hand hygiene practices, hand sanitizer will be located at all entrances and exits of TMC.
-At least a level 1 mask should be on at all times when in TMC, unless you are alone in a room and/or if eating or drinking.
+In addition to normal hand hygiene practices, hand sanitizer will be located at all entrances and exits of University Health.
+At least a level 1 mask should be on at all times when in University Health, unless you are alone in a room and/or if eating or drinking.
 At those times, particularly, you should maintain appropriate distances between people.